MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/conflation-validation-tutorial.md

 ---
-title: Validating conflation models in Enterprise Graph by Microsoft | Microsoft Docs
+title: Validating conflation models in Enterprise Graph by Microsoft
 description: Understand how to validate that your conflation model is a success and operating correctly
 author: microsteve